"If properly dried and trimmed, New York-style pizza could be used to make a box for Chicago-style pizza."Nick Offerman

 We all have a picture in our heads and a lingering taste on our palates, a Platonic Ideal of the Perfect Pizza.
 It is round, isn't it?
 Well, often it is not.
 It has a puffy crust right?
 Not always.
 Tomato sauce?
 Don't count on it.
 Just what is a pizza, then?
 Is it the Mystic Pizza of movie fame (above)?
 Perhaps, but more likely, it is built upon the memory of nights out with the family, or Mom's home made.
 All other pizzas are relegated to a rank of inferior.

 Nobody knows when and where pizza started.
 Early Syrians and Turks served a round flat bread topped with minced meats called Lahmacun.
 Greek and Roman soldiers are believed to have cooked dough on their shields over camp fires.
-Today there are a gazillion variations on the theme, and attempting to categorize the world's pizzas into species and sub-species is a sure way to start a fight, but I've never been afraid to be contentious, so here goes.
+Today there are a gazillion variations on the theme, and attempting to categorize the world's pizzas into species and sub-species is a sure way to start a fight, but I've never been afraid to be contentious, so here goes, a family tree of pizzas.

 I will begin my Pizza Project with the proposition that it is the makeup and thickness of the crust that defines a species of pizza, and that the infinite combinations of toppings create subspecies.